Flag This Hub

 Scrambled Egg Recipes- Our Family Favorite “Eggs ‘N Stuff”

 I previously wrote about a family breakfast favorite, strata.
-Of course, we usually have it for supper.
+We usually have it for supper.
 The breakfast favorite we actually eat for breakfast at our house, we call “Eggs ‘n Stuff”.
 It’s similar in principle to omelets, in that you can add vegetables and meat in any number of combinations.
 The dish is basically scrambled eggs, with stuff added in.
 I probably got the idea from Turkish menemen, which is scrambled eggs with vegetables.

 One of the things I like about Eggs ‘n Stuff is that it’s easier to make than an omelet.
 You don’t have to worry that you’ll have a lapse of finesse, or a motor coordination snafu, which might turn your beautiful omelet into a sad, broken mess.
 And there’s something else.
 You know how there’s often just a big fold of egg at the ends of an omelet?
 No cheese, no vegetables, no meat, just a big bite of egg.
 I don’t like that.
 I like stuff with my eggs.